sunnypilot/sunnypilot/docs/ford_model_points.md

 # Ford model-point candidate v7

-This is the historical baseline at `4bd841ecc`.
-The driving branch now uses the [C1 early-release experiment](ford_model_release.md).
-Results below remain bound to their original sources and do not validate the newer request mapping.

 ## Decision

 Use the model's own position and orientation at one shared path point.
 This